jdahm/technical-notes/README.md

 1. Edit the code, and rebuild the site using the commands in the [Executing](#executing) section.
 2. `git commit -a -m "What the change does"`
 3. `git commit push`

+## Deployments

+The site is deployed using a GitHub Actions Workflow to Pages.